Are you planning a trip to Turkey?

 Early Christians escaping persecution found the tufa stone ideal for tunneling out underground cave cities in which to live and hide from their enemies.

 It’s believed there were some 150 to 200 underground cities in Cappadocia.
+Two of the best to visit today are Derinkuyu and Kaymakli.

 On a guided tour, we squeezed through the tunnels of the underground city of Kaymakli.
 It has more than 100 tunnels connecting at least eight levels of living quarters.

 Most of the time we didn’t feel claustrophobic because there are air and light ventilation shafts.
 We could also stand up in the large cave rooms.
-Still, you do have to scrunch over to shuffle through some tunnels.

-Hiking in Rose Valley
+Go hiking in the Rose Valley

 The same rock that was ideal for creating underground cities was also easy for carving out churches and monasteries in the cliffs above ground.